Direct selling is a form of retailing where products and services are marketed to consumers via an ‘Independent Sales Consultant’ (I.S.C.).

-Direct selling offers an alternative to traditional employment for those wanting a flexible opportunity to supplement household income, or whose circumstances don’t allow regular employment.
-Direct selling opportunities can develop into a fulfilling career for those who achieve success and choose to pursue their independent direct selling business on a full-time basis.
 Start-up costs in direct selling are typically low.
-Usually, a modestly priced sales kit is all that’s needed to get started, and there is little or no inventory or other cash commitment to begin.
-This stands in contrast to other businesses with the cost and risk associated with larger outlays.
+Usually, a modestly priced presentation kit is all that’s needed to get started, and there is little, or no inventory or other cash commitment required to begin.
+This stands in contrast to many other businesses where the cost and risk associated require much larger outlays.

-As external research shows, direct selling is a positive benefit to the Australian economy and serves consumers with a convenient source of quality products.
+As independent research shows, direct selling has a positive benefit to the Australian economy and provides a supplementary income and social/lifestyle opportunity to hundreds of thousands of people, as well as serving consumers with a convenient source of quality products.